MutiatOba/tech221_virtulisation/README.md

 3. to access your virtual machine, go to your Git Bash, cd to the relevant folder and type ```vagrant ssh``.
 This takes you to your virtual machine.

-4. update and upgrade your virual machine using the following linux commands (do this in Git Bash app):
+4. update and upgrade your virual machine using the following linux commands (can do this in Git Bash app - can run as a script or run the individual commands):
 ```
 #!/bin/bash
 sudo apt update -y